Karska-dev/100-days-of-code/r1-log.md

 ### R1D19
 Switched to OpenSource for a while.
 Reason: Outreachy internship applying and Hacktoberfest(i want that t-shirt!).
 Spend several hours for choosing a project.
 Noluck^ but have 12 candidates

+### R1D20
+Ok.
+Lets' strart contribution period with Mozilla.
+And PublicLab.

+### R1D21
+ I'm lost in days.
+Dive in Mozilla pontoon project, lost in it.
+Need to try to solve one issue.
+To be continue.

+ ### R1D22
+ Continue with Mozilla-Pontoon.
+Add some leetcode to have a rest.